Aoba Castle: History

-Following the Battle of Sekigahara, in 1601, the area was visited by Tokugawa Ieyasu, who renamed “Mount Aoba” as “Sendai”.
-The first daimyō of Sendai Domain, Date Masamune began construction of the castle with the inner bailey and San-no-Maru bailey at the base of the hill.
-Work on the castle, including the San-no-Maru bailey and numerous gates was completed by Date Tadamune in 1637.
+Following the Battle of Sekigahara in 1601, the area was visited by Tokugawa Ieyasu, who renamed Mount Aoba "Sendai".
+The first daimyō of Sendai domain, Date Masamune, began construction of the castle with the inner bailey and san-no-maru bailey at the base of the hill.
+Work on the castle, including the san-no-maru bailey and numerous gates, was completed by Date Tadamune in 1637.

-After completion, castle served as the headquarters of the Date clan and administrative center of Mutsu Province under the Tokugawa shogunate.
+After completion, the castle served as the headquarters of the Date clan and administrative center of Mutsu Province under the Tokugawa shogunate.

-The castle was destroyed repeatedly by earthquakes and fires, notably in 1616, 1648, 1668 and 1710.
+The castle was destroyed repeatedly by earthquakes and fires, notably in 1616, 1648, 1668, and 1710.
 More than six major earthquakes occurred between 1710 and 1868, but there is no record of major damage.

 During the Bakumatsu period, the castle was one of the nerve centers of the Ōuetsu Reppan Dōmei during the Boshin War, as Date Yoshikuni was leader of the pro-Tokugawa alliance.
 Taken over by the Meiji government in the aftermath of Sendai's surrender, it was partially dismantled in the 1870s, and the grounds were given over to the Imperial Japanese Army, who used it as the base for the Sendai Garrison (later the IJA 2nd Division).
 A large fire in 1882 destroyed many of the remaining structures of the castle.